viggy-ravi/gene-prediction/README.md

 * seaborn

 ### With Google Colab
-First mount your Google Drive and move to your working directory.
+First open a new Google Colab file.
+Mount your Google Drive and move to your working directory.

     from google.colab import drive
     drive.mount('/content/gdrive')